Holodomor Memorial Day: History

 The official Day of Memory for Victims of the Holodomor on the fourth Saturday of November was established by presidential decree of Leonid Kuchma on November 26, 1998.
 In 2000, it was renamed Day of Memory for Victims of the Holodomor and Political Repressions, and in 2004, Day of Memory for Victims of the Holodomors and Political Repressions, also recognizing the famines of 1921–23 and 1946–47.

 In 2006, the Holodomor Memorial Day took place on 25 November.
 Ukraine's President Viktor Yushchenko issued Decree No. 868/2006, calling for the observance of a minute of silence, beginning at 4:00 in the afternoon of the next Saturday.
 The decree also provided that the nation's flag should be flown at half-staff, a sign of mourning, and that entertainment events would be restricted.
 Television and radio broadcasts were also to be adjusted.

 In 2007, the holiday's name was shortened to Day of Memory for Victims of the Holodomors, as a separate Day of Remembrance of Victims of Political Repressions was established on the third Sunday in May for victims of the Great Terror of 1937–38.
 That year, the 74th anniversary of the famine was marked in Kyiv over a period of three days (23 to 25 November) on the Maidan Nezalezhnosti.
 As part of the event, video testimonies of the Soviet regime's crimes in Ukraine were shown.
 Documentaries made by famous Ukrainian and foreign movie directors were also played, and experts and scholars offered lectures on the topic.
 The National Bank of Ukraine released a set of commemorative coins commemorating the Holodomor on November 23.

 Canada observes this day as Ukrainian Famine and Genocide (“Holodomor”) Memorial Day, since 2008.
 The legislation was introduced in parliament as a private member's bill by James Bezan (representing Selkirk–Interlake), and achieved royal assent on May 27.

 Beginning in 2009, Ukrainian schoolchildren were taught a more extensive course on the history of the Holodomor.

 The Parliamentary Assembly of the Council of Europe passed a resolution welcoming the establishment of the Ukrainian day of commemoration in April 2010.

+In 2023 the memorial of Holodomor genocide was publicly commemorated by a number of politicians including Roberta Metsola; European Parliament President; US Ambassador Bridget Brink, Ingrida Šimonytė; Lithuanian Prime Minister; Latvian President Edgars Rinkēvičs; Katarina Mathernova, EU Ambassador to Ukraine; UK Ambassador Martin Harris; German Embassy in Ukraine; French Ambassador Gaël Veyssiere.